-INORGANIC AND QUALITATIVE ANALYTICAL CHEMISTRY (Laboratory course for students of pharmacy) 2012/2013 2nd semester
+INORGANIC AND QUALITATIVE ANALYTICAL CHEMISTRY (Laboratory course for students of pharmacy) 2013/2014 2nd semester

-The laboratory course of 84 hours consists of seminars (1 class hours per week total 14 hours) and real laboratory practices (5 hours per week total 70 hours).
+The laboratory course of 85 hours consists of seminars (1 class hours per week total 15 hours) and real laboratory practices (5 hours per week total 70 hours).
 The course is given during 14 weeks.
-The first introductory practice takes 5 hours as well, because some demonstration will be given after the general instruction part.
+The first introductory practice takes 5 hours as well, because some demonstrations will be given after the general instruction part.

 In the seminars the theoretical background of the laboratory investigations and some special or particular problems of analytical operations of the current experiments are discussed.
 The practices help students to get knowledge of material and to have training in the qualitative analytical laboratory operations and in compilation of laboratory reports.
 It is not allowed to miss any laboratory practicies/seminars.
-If a student misses one lab practice (medical sertification is needed form the doctor), she or he has to participate at a make-up laboratory practice.
+If a student misses one lab practice (medical certification is needed from a doctor), she or he has to participate at a make-up laboratory practice (organized at the end of the semester).
 If a student misses two lab practices/seminars even for any medical reason, the student's lecture book won't be signed and she or he has to retake the course next year.

-In the first four practices some experiments and test tube reactions relating mostly to inorganic chemistry are required to perform.
+In the first four practices some experiments and test tube reactions relating mostly to inorganic chemistry are required to be performed.
 From Practice 5 the sequence of the analytical topics follows the classical Fresenius' system.
 In the first part of the practices it is required to obtain some skills and experiences in the identification and separation of the relevant species.
 This work is followed by the analysis of "unknown samples".
 Sometimes special experiments are performed collectively by small teams (team study).
-The demonstration experiments are similar.
-In these cases the experiments are supervised by the teacher.
+The demonstration experiments are similar but in these cases the experiments are supervised by the teacher.
 Some purity tests were taken from the official European Pharmacopoeia or Hungarian Pharmacopoeia.
 Students who finish the actual practice sooner can analyse an extra "voluntary test", too.